-CHATSWORTH, Calif. -- Ron Popeil, the king of the television infomercial, announced today that his company, Ronco Inventions, LLC, is planning the purchase of beleaguered AstroSphere Airways.
+CHATSWORTH, Calif. -- Shortly before his death, Ron Popeil, the king of the television infomercial, announced that his company, Ronco Inventions, LLC, planned the purchase of beleaguered AstroSphere Airways.
 In a prepared statement, Mr. Popeil said, "We see the troubles at the airline not so much an issue of operation as an issue of marketing.
 Consequently we will reposition and repurpose the airline to give it better exposure where we see a growing market: Saturday morning television."

 In a telephone interview, an unidentified Ronco spokesperson said that there are no immediate plans to change the name of the airline even though the company has filed for a trademark for "Fly-O-Matic."

 Our reporters were able to acquire a sample script from an upcoming infomercial for the new airline.
 In part, it reads: